Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - https://github.com/Loopring/protocols/blob/master/packages/loopring_v3/DESIGN.md#account-update

 This gadgets allows setting the account EdDSA public key in a new or existing account at accountID.
-The owner of an account can never change, unless account_old.owner == 0, which means a new account is created for owner.
+The owner of an account can never change, unless state.accountA.owner.owner == 0, which means a new account is created for owner.

+The account nonce is used to prevent replay protection.

 A fee is paid to the operator in any token.
 The operator can choose any fee lower or equal than the maxFee specified by the user.